Bottega8/maguro/README.md

 1. Optionally, creating Heroku applications for staging and production environments
 1. Optionally, creating a Git repository on BitBucket.org, and pushing the newly-created Rails project to it
 1. Optionally, securely storing BitBucket.org credentials in the OS X keychain for convenience
+1. Optionally, creating a Git repository on Github.com.